 Why Accreditation is Important

 Los Angeles Valley College is a fully-accredited institution that complies with the standards set by the accrediting body that reviews community colleges in this region, the Accrediting Commission for Community and Junior Colleges (ACCJC), which is under the umbrella of the regional Western Association of Schools and Colleges (WASC).

 This “stamp of approval” provides students, faculty, staff, and the public with assurances of our integrity, quality, and effectiveness.
 In addition, our accredited status allows us to receive federal funding for our students and enables credit for courses to be used for transfer to other institutions.

 Information on filing a complaint against the college regarding a possible violation of accreditation standards can be found on the website of the ACCJC at www.accjc.org.

 Who is Involved in the Accreditation Process?

 Faculty, classified staff, administrators, and students participate in the process of evaluating our performance in light of the Commission’s standards as well as our own stated goals.
-Our comprehensive report, which sums up the findings of our research and discussions, is an accurate reflection of our strengths as well as our challenges as an institution.
+Our comprehensive report, which sums up the findings of our research and discussions, will be an accurate reflection of our strengths as well as our challenges as an institution.
+We welcome your participation and feedback.
+Contact us at LAVCaccreditation@lavc.edu if you would like to be involved.

 The same process occurred six years earlier.
 In June 2007 the Commission reaffirmed our accredited status, based on the March 2007 visiting team report -- conclusions that were based on our institutional self study report and the team's visit.
 The college was asked to submit a progress report in March 2008 to demonstrate how we were addressing the team’s recommendations regarding progress toward resolving district-wide issues and another progress report in October 2008 on improvements at the college.
 In June 2009, the ACCJC accepted the March 2009 follow-up report.
 A Midterm Report, submitted in March 2010 documented the resolution of team recommendations and gave a summary of progress on college-identified action plans for improvement.
 In June 2010, the ACCJC sent a memo accepting our midterm report.

 For questions, contact Deborah Kaye at (818) 947-2569 or email her at firstname.lastname@example.org.